cusspvz/node.docker/README.md

 ## Versions

-I'm building images on my computer, as so, versions won't be available since I have to check/build one by one.
+~~I'm building images on my computer, as so, versions won't be available since I have to check/build one by one.~~

+Created `make VERSION=xxx gen-version` to create/update Dockerfile's for each version so I can use Docker Hub builder instead.
+That doesn't mean that all versions are working, as so, this list will be kept to be updated.

 :white_check_mark: - Built and working